http4k/http4k-connect/src/docs/guide/howto/pimp-your-clients-with-ksp/index.md

-# Pimp your API clients with KSP!
+# Pimp your API Clients with KSP!

 http4k-connect ships with a KSP plugin to automate the generation of the client extension-methods that accompany each Connect client.
 This allows you to skip creating those extensions manually and maintain the API of the client appears to contain methods for each Action.